fraterrisus/walkthroughs/dragon-wars/things-and-stuff.md

 Most shops specialize in what goods they sell, but you can sell anything (with value) to any shop regardless.
 Prices listed are the purchase price; items sell for 50% of their purchase price.
 Most items have consistent pricing, with a couple of very notable exceptions (larger packs of Bolts in Mud Toad, Large Shields in Freeport).

-As a side note, if a shop is broken up into departments (or if there are multiple stores in the same location) you'll usually find Dragon Stones under "Armor".
+As a side note, if a shop is broken up into departments, or if there are multiple shops in the same location, you'll usually find Dragon Stones in the same place as armor.

 ### Purgatory